ltcRandomwalk/NESA/README.md

 ### New Features

-To help users implement new features using our framework, we briefly introduce the codes that related to the Bayesian analysis with soft evidence.
+To help users implement new features using our framework, we briefly introduce the codes that relate to the Bayesian analysis with soft evidence.
 We build our framework atop [Bingo](https://github.com/difflog-project/bingo), which is an interactive Bayesian analysis engine with user feedback.
 The main logic for building a Bayesian network and doing Bayesian inference is the same as Bingo.
 Therefore, we mainly introduce the code that integrates soft evidence.

 The python file `~/NESA/src/neuro/bingo/bnet/cons_all2bnet.py` transforms a Datalog derivation graph to a Bayesian network.
 It takes the Datalog derivation graph, the rule probabilities and the soft evidences as inputs.
-As described in Section 5 in our paper, we encode the soft evidence as a virtual "noisy sensor" in the Bayesian network.
+As described in Section 5 of our paper, we encode the soft evidence as a virtual "noisy sensor" in the Bayesian network.
 In particular, for a program fact $t$ that the soft evidence is observed on, we add another event $t'$ which serves as a noisy sensor of $t$.
 At this step, for each tuple `T(...)` that serves as a soft evidence, we add a node `_T(...)` in the output Bayesian network, and mark it as a noisy sensor using special symbols. (`^` in our code).
 The confidence that the soft evidence holds is also logged.

-The python file `~/NESA/src/neuro/bingo/bnet/bnet2fg.py` transforms a Bayesion network into a factor graph.
+The python file `~/NESA/src/neuro/bingo/bnet/bnet2fg.py` transforms a Bayesian network into a factor graph.
 This is because the Bayesian inference algorithm actually runs on a factor graph instead of a Bayesian network.
 For more details about the format of the factor graph, you can refer to [libDAI](http://www.libdai.org).
 At this step, we attach conditional probabilities to the Bayesian network.